awpala/my-omscs-notes/cs-6200/04-P2L3-threads-case-study-pthreads.md

 <img src="./assets/P02L03-001.png" width="300">
 </center>

-In PThreads, the the default behavior of thread creation is just as Birrell described, i.e., the threads are ***joinable***.
+In PThreads, the default behavior of thread creation is just as Birrell described, i.e., the threads are ***joinable***.
 With joinable threads, the parent thread creates children threads, which can then be subsequently joined at a later time.
 Furthermore, the parent thread should *not* terminate until *all* children threads have completed their respective operations have been subsequently joined back to the parent thread.

 <center>
 <img src="./assets/P02L03-002.png" width="350">